NAICNO/Jobanalyzer/production/jobanalyzer-server/README.md

   cp code/sonalyze/sonalyze ~/sonar

-  cp production/jobanalyzer-server/cluster-aliases.json ~/sonar
   cp production/jobanalyzer-server/POINTER.md ~/sonar
   cp production/jobanalyzer-server/sonalyzed-config ~/sonar
   cp production/jobanalyzer-server/*.{sh,cron} ~/sonar
-  cp -r production/jobanalyzer-server/scripts ~/sonar
+  cp -r production/jobanalyzer-server/cluster-config ~/sonar
 ```

-If `~/sonar/scripts` does not have a subdirectory for your cluster, you will need to create one.
+If `~/sonar/cluster-config` does not have a configuration for your cluster, you will need to create one.
 See
 "Adding a new cluster" below.

 We must create a password file in `~/sonar/secrets/sonalyzed-auth.txt`.
 This is a plaintext file on